London Symphony Orchestra: 1990s to the present

 In 2003, with backing from the banking firm UBS, the orchestra opened LSO St Luke's, its music education centre, in a former church near the Barbican.
-The following year the orchestra celebrated its centenary, with a gala concert attended by the LSO's Patron, the Queen.
+The following year the orchestra celebrated its centenary, with a gala concert attended by the LSO's patron, the Queen.
 After serving as managing director for 21 years, Clive Gillinson left to become chief executive of Carnegie Hall, New York.
 His successor was Kathryn McDowell.

-In 2006, Daniel Harding joined Michael Tilson Thomas as principal guest conductor.
+In 2006 Daniel Harding joined Michael Tilson Thomas as principal guest conductor.
 At the end of 2006, Davis stood down as principal conductor and became president of the LSO in January 2007, its first since the death of Bernstein in 1990.
 Valery Gergiev became principal conductor of the LSO on 1 January 2007.
 In Gergiev's first season in charge a complete cycle of Mahler Symphonies was given, with the Barbican Hall sold out for every concert.
 In 2009 Davis and the LSO celebrated 50 years of working together.
 In the same year the LSO took over from the Berlin Philharmonic as the resident orchestra at the Aix-en-Provence Festival, adding to a roster of international residences at venues including the Lincoln Center in New York, the Salle Pleyel in Paris and the Daytona Beach International Festival in Florida.
 In 2010 the LSO visited Poland and Abu Dhabi for the first time and made its first return to India since the 1964 world tour.
 The orchestra played at the 2012 Summer Olympics opening ceremony, conducted by Sir Simon Rattle.

-In March 2015, the LSO simultaneously announced the departure of Gergiev as principal conductor at the end of 2015, and the appointment of Sir Simon Rattle as its music director from September 2017, with an initial contract of five years.
-In February 2016, the orchestra announced that beginning with the 2016–17 season Gianandrea Noseda would be titled "Principal Guest Conductor" (joining the orchestra's other Principal Guest Conductor, Daniel Harding, who held that post 2006-2017), and that Michael Tilson Thomas would be titled "Conductor Laureate" and Andre Previn would be titled "Conductor Emeritus."
-In January 2021, the LSO announced an extension of Rattle's contract as music director until the end of the 2023 season, at which time he is scheduled to stand down from the LSO and subsequently to take the title of conductor emeritus for life.
+In March 2015 the LSO simultaneously announced the departure of Gergiev as principal conductor at the end of 2015, and the appointment of Sir Simon Rattle as its music director from September 2017, with an initial contract of five years.
+In February 2016 the orchestra announced that beginning with the 2016–17 season Gianandrea Noseda would be titled "Principal Guest Conductor" (joining the orchestra's other Principal Guest Conductor, Daniel Harding, who held that post 2006-2017), and that Michael Tilson Thomas would be titled "Conductor Laureate" and Andre Previn would be titled "Conductor Emeritus."
+In January 2021 the LSO announced an extension of Rattle's contract as music director until the end of the 2023 season, after which he was given the title of Conductor Emeritus for life.

 Sir Antonio Pappano first guest-conducted the LSO in 1996.
-In March 2021, the LSO announced the appointment of Pappano as its next chief conductor, effective in September 2024.
-Pappano is scheduled to hold the title of chief conductor-designate in the 2023-2024 season.

-In February 2022, Barbara Hannigan was announced as 'Associate Artist' for three years.
+In March 2021 the LSO announced his appointment as its next chief conductor, effective in September 2024.
+In February 2022 Barbara Hannigan was announced as "Associate Artist" for three years.